NdongObame/NBA-Shooting-data-analysis-and-report/README.md

 # NBA-Shooting-data-analysis-and-report
 Data analytics with pyhton (report).
 This analysis was done on a dataset containing shooting statistics for four different players during the 2021 NBA Playoffs.
+In order to provide data-driven recommendations to improve the university basketball team performance.
+The main focus of this analysis was on how we can increase the team chances\ likelihood of making successful shots.